xp-framework/unittest/README.md

 Expected exceptions
 -------------------
-The `@expect` annotation is a shorthand for catching exceptions and verifying their type manually.
+The *Expect* attribute is a shorthand for catching exceptions and verifying their type manually.

 ```php
 use lang\IllegalArgumentException;